 WHO IS COVERED BY THE POLICY?

 This policy covers all individuals working at all levels and grades, including the Principal, teachers, non-teaching staff, consultants, contractors, trainees, homeworkers, part-time and fixed-term employees, trustees, volunteers, casual workers and agency staff (collectively referred to as staff or you in this policy), and apprentices.

+The policy also applies to people who have applied to work for UTCW (Applicants).

 DISCRIMINATION